NamkhangNLe/Hemodynamics-Calculator-JIC-3343/README.md

 # Hemodynamics Calculator - Emory School of Medicine

 Welcome to the Hemodynamics Calculator!
-Built for the Emory School of Medicine's Cardiac ICU, this tool is desgined to assist healthcare professionals and clinicians in the ICU, providing a streamlined, user-friendly interface to calculate, track, and analyze hemodynamic values and trends for patients.
+Built for the Emory School of Medicine's Cardiac ICU, this tool is designed to assist healthcare professionals and clinicians in the ICU, providing a streamlined, user-friendly interface to calculate, track, and analyze hemodynamic values and trends for patients.

 # Release Notes